meerkat-citronella/meerkat-citronella.github.io/Content.md

   );
 ```

+This is the core functionality of the app!
+We can add notes, edit them, and delete them, and it is all saved in a single stateful variable.
+Next we'll turn this humble React app into a Chrome extension.

 ## Chrome Extension Configuration

 Chrome Extensions may seem daunting, but it's really all just JavaScript.
 A Chrome Extension really is just a set of JavaScript files that run alongside normal webpages.
 If you know how to use JavaScript, you know how to make Chrome extensions.